groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/pdfoptions/wrapimagesinsvg/_index.md

 ---
 title: WrapImagesInSvg
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Enable this option to wrap each image in the output HTML document in SVG tag to improve output quality.
+description: Enables wrapping each image in the output HTML document in SVG tag to improve the output quality.
 type: docs
 weight: 100
 url: /net/groupdocs.viewer.options/pdfoptions/wrapimagesinsvg/
 ---
 ## PdfOptions.WrapImagesInSvg property

-Enable this option to wrap each image in the output HTML document in SVG tag to improve output quality.
+Enables wrapping each image in the output HTML document in SVG tag to improve the output quality.

 ```csharp
 public bool WrapImagesInSvg { get; set; }